soumyadipcsis/SamaTulyata4PLC/README.md

 Overall verification time including tool initialization takes 10-20 sec for large benchmarks.
 On the other hand for small benchmarks its carried out within a second.
 That is because during initialization of tool program is loaded.
 For large programs, seperate variable list file is generated and the tool takes ~1-2 sec of time for small program and for large program it takes ~10-15 sec of time.
+First version of Demo video is also uploaded.
+It is not integrated with propitory tool.
+All experimental time is taken with the version of tool which is integrated with propitory tool.
+One can experiment the tool in isolation as an opensouce.
+However, the time calculation is missing in the code. one can use time() for path Equivalence routine.

 # Ecclipse plugin
  First version of PN based equivalence checker Ecclipse plugin version is also uploaded for further comparison if possible.